Are Apartment Developers Moving to the Suburbs?

 According to the Condominium Management Authority (CMA), there is an increase in condominiums in Colombo from 2014 to 2016.
 Yet, an obvious reduction is seen from 2017 onward.
 Apartment constructions in the other districts are following a downward slope as well.
-However, in the greater Colombo areas like Rajagiriya, Mount Lavinia etc. there is a continuous rise in apartment constructions from 2015.
+However, in the greater Colombo areas like Rajagiriya, Mount Lavinia, etc. there is a continuous rise in apartment constructions from 2015.
 Thus turning into the modern home for many.

 Future development projects expect to further uplift the standard and infrastructure in the greater Colombo areas and the Western region on the whole.
 Introduction of the Western Region Master Plan 2030 that includes the construction of the Light Rail Transit system from Malabe to Fort with 16 stations, the Tech City Development Project directed in Malabe, Athurugiriya, Kaduwela and Homagama areas, creation of the Airport Business City, the BIA Gateway Project are some constructions expected within the next ten years.

 The Kottawa – Makumbura Multi-Modal Transport Hub opened in April of this year to the public, is another development project that was taken up to improve the transport system in the greater Colombo areas.

 Price Changes in Land in the Greater Colombo and Colombo Areas From 2018 – 2019

 The data of the CMA on land price change show that over the quarters of the past year and this year, changes in land prices are higher in the greater Colombo areas of Rajagiriya, Nawala, Kalubowila, and Dehiwala.
 On the other hand, there is an evident hike in land for sale in Colombo 3, given the many developments including unique house designs taking place.
 However, the prices of the other areas of Colombo aren’t rising as high as the greater Colombo areas.